Find Trade Colleges

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Are There Job Opportunities for Electronic Home Entertainment Equipment Installers and Repairers?
+Job Outlook for Electronic Home Entertainment Equipment Installers and Repairers

-In the United States, there were 31,700 jobs for Electronic Home Entertainment Equipment Installer or Repairer in 2016.
+In 2016, there was an estimated number of 31,700 jobs in the United States for Electronic Home Entertainment Equipment Installer or Repairer.
 There is little to no growth in job opportunities for Electronic Home Entertainment Equipment Installer or Repairer.
 The BLS estimates 3,300 yearly job openings in this field.

 undefined